-#Help!
-My Divorce Lawyer is doing nothing for me and is not fighting for me!
+What do you do when your divorce lawyer is doing nothing and is not fighting for you?

 What to do when your divorce lawyer is doing nothing for you?
 There are a few ways to handle this:.
 The most extreme obviously is just fire the attorney.
 What do you need this for?
 When your divorce lawyer is doing nothing for you, you really should seriously consider getting a new lawyer as quickly as you can because it is a lot of money being wasted on “nothing.”